 We have appointed a part time Information Officer until January 2021, dedicated to helping high street businesses in Torbay open safely.

 Although the Information Officer will be reaching out to businesses on a continuous basis, we encourage any businesses requiring advice or support to contact Information officer Alan Smith directly.

-To ensure you’re ready to reopen your business safely, please see the guidance and advice in The Better Business for All Tool Kit.
+To ensure you’re ready to reopen your business safely, please see the guidance and advice from the Better Business for All (BBfA) partnership Covid-19 Toolkits:

 Other considerations for reopening safely:

 - Updating your website with the detail of your reopening, your COVID-19 risk assessment and any details of queuing, timed entries, or measures that customers should be aware of.